Career Planning Tools

-Moving abroad (especially as the Expat Partner) can have a huge impact on your career.
+Moving abroad will most likely have a huge impact on your career.
 Legal barriers can make a stop to your professional development as well as language difficulties or low self-esteem after endless rejections in a foreign job market.
 Facing difficulties with continuing my professional career path was my Number One motivation for starting this website in the first place.
-I was shocked to find out, that I am no exception but the norm.
-I decided that something has to change!
+I was shocked to find out, that the unemployed accompanying partner is no exception but the norm.

 How reflective are you with your current choice of career?
 We tend to question our diet, our partner, friends… but how happy are we in our current job environment?
 If we are unhappy, is this just for the moment or does it reflect a long-term frustration?

 Visualization is a powerful tool that can take your goal setting to the next level.
 It is a common technique in coaching and I found it to be very useful with my Expat clients.
 In this article, I introduce you to the basic concept and I will show you my favorite exercise for new Expats who are on their journey figuring out what they want to achieve during their time abroad.

 Many people dream of radical career changes, but only a few follow through.
 A move abroad often forces us to take the leap and jump.
 In this blog post, I will introduce you to some career shaping techniques that I learned from fellow career coaches along my journey.

 Check out the free download at the bottom of this article to work on your very own vision for your career change.